MarkWme/articles/blockchain.md

 Blockchains solve the potential problem of someone modifying data and then re-mining the hash values throughout the chain or a rogue node adding a fraudulent block by maintaining multiple distributed copies.

 If one copy of the Blockchain has been modified, then it will stand out from other copies as being different.
 Exactly how the various Blockchain based technologies determine which chain is the bad one and which are the good ones has a bit more to it than simply comparing copies, but by maintaining multiple distributed copies each owned by different independent entities, it will be obvious if someone attempts to maliciously interfere with the Blockchain.

+# Blockchain - The Enterprise

+In part one of this series, I introduced Bitcoin.
+Bitcoin is exclusively used as a digital currency

+Proof of work / mining is too resource intensive

+automatically sending money from one person to another but only when a certain set of conditions are met.

+With Ethereum, a piece of code could automatically transfer the home ownership to the buyer and the funds to the seller after a deal is agreed upon without needing a third party to execute on their behalf.

+Identity
+There are many websites a person can create a digital identity on (e.g. Facebook, Twitter, LinkedIn).
+This is cumbersome to manage and at the end of the day you are not in full control of your information as it is still owned by a centralized entity.
+With Ethereum you can have a decentralized identity management system like uPort that allows you to be in full control of your data.
+There is no centralized server that has access to your private data, can get hacked, edit your information, or get shut down.

+Proof of work / no economic barrier to entry / just need hardware

+Building solutions on top of Bitcoin's blockchain vs. creating new blockchains

+Scripting, lacks features, in some cases intentionally to prevent abuse / errors causing problems

+Ethereum provides a full featured programming language which theoretically allows the implementation of any scenario, not just the exchange of digital currencies.

+Smart contracts, cryptographic "boxes" that contain value and only unlock it if certain conditions are met,

+Ether pays for transaction fees.

+Gas prevents denial of service attacks, prevents accidental or malicious infinite loops.